 Sanae Johnsen, Assistant Lecturer, Japanese.
 M.Ed.
 Curriculum Development & Instruction (Idaho State University, 1995), B.S.
 Business Administration & Accounting (California State University Chico, 1990).
 Sanae Johnsen has initially developed and implemented the Japanese language program in the fall 1996.
 In fall 2004, the minor in Japanese started with additional language instructors.
 The course offerings have increased from a single course to multiple courses, covering various levels of Japanese language skills acquisition and cultural protocols.
 She has been an instructor in Japanese at Idaho State University since the fall of 1996 and has been an active member and advisor of ISU Japanese Club.
 She makes multiple trips to Japan every year to enhance her teaching skills.

-Assistant Lecturer, Spanish and Language Lab Supervisor
+Assistant Lecturer, Spanish

 Dr. Malliga Och

-Malliga Och, is an Assistant Professor in the Global Studies and Languages Department at Idaho State University.
+Malliga Och, is an Associate Professor in the Global Studies and Languages Department at Idaho State University.
 She has a PhD from the University of Denver’s Josef Korbel School of International Studies.
 Her dissertation explained why conservative governments adopt feminist policies remedying economic inequalities for women.
 In her previous life, Malliga was the Research Director of Political Parity – a program of Hunt Alternatives in Cambridge, MA.

 Malliga has extensive research experience in women and politics, particularly women’s access to political office in Europe and Asia, international women’s rights, as well as in comparative feminist policy research with a focus on parental leave and corporate board diversity.
 She is the author of “Unpacking the descriptive representation of women in Asian parliaments” (with Devin Joshi) and has taught comparative and international politics courses at the University of Colorado in Denver, Colorado State University, and Community College Denver.
 Outside of school, she serves as the CEDAW Co-Chair for the United Nations Association’s initiative Denver for CEDAW Campaign for its Denver Metro chapter.